Badboy-Luo/GF_eta/README.md

 ## Citation
-Our latest manuscript is being submitted:
+Our latest manuscript has been submitted to *Journal of Geophysical Research: Earth Surface*:
 *Luo, B., Deymier, P., Beck, S., Runge, K., Huettmann, F., DeVaughn, S., Latypov, M. (2025).
 Geometric phase sensing of environmental changes based on ambient seismic noise: An application from Iceland.*